samcoppini/xrfc/README.md

 * Implement `D` instruction to randomize the stack.
 * Better optimization of generated LLVM code.
 * Add more tests, especially for the optimization/generation code.
+* Make it so the compiler can optionally emit checks for undefined behavior.
+  For instance, trying to pop the stack when it's empty, trying to jump to a code chunk that doesn't exist, checking for stack overflow.
+* Implement compiler warnings where possible.
+For instance, if the optimizer can tell that a chunk will always try to jump to a nonexistent chunk.